If you want to want to learn how to run properly, the key is to give more thought to your running form and technique.

-Lie down on your back and keep your upper chest and shoulders still.
+- Lie down on your back and keep your upper chest and shoulders still.

-Focus on raising your belly as you inhale, lower your belly as you exhale.
+- Focus on raising your belly as you inhale, lower your belly as you exhale.

 General health advice out there is that you should breathe from your diaphragm at all times, whether you’re running, walking or sleeping.